-I obtained my PhD in human zinc metabolism from the University of Leeds in 1989 and developed an interest in free radicals and antioxidants, becoming involved in intensive care and liver transplantation research.
-I was appointed to the post of Lecturer in Anaesthesia & Intensive Care in Aberdeen in 1995 and was promoted to Senior Lecturer in 2002, then awarded a Personal Chair in 2010.
-I have published on a wide range of topics and my research interests now focus on modulation of inflammatory and immune responses in the critically ill, particularly the use of melatonin as a therapy for inflammation and pain.
+I obtained my PhD from the University of Leeds in 1989 and developed an interest in free radicals and antioxidants, becoming involved in intensive care and liver transplantation research.
+I was appointed as Lecturer in Anaesthesia & Intensive Care in Aberdeen in 1995 and promoted to Senior Lecturer in 2002, then Professor in 2010.
+My research interests focus on modulation of inflammatory and immune responses in the critically ill, particularly the use of melatonin as a therapy for inflammation and pain.
 We currently have two trials of melatonin running- DREAM-CP (melatonin for sleep disturbance in chronic pain) and DAMSEL-2 (melatonin as a treatment for sepsis due to community acquired pneumonia).
 In addition PhD students work in the laboratory investigating the mechanisms of the effects of melatonin using cell models.

-I was awarded the Sir Humprey Davy medal by the Royal College of Anaesthetists in 2002 for services to Anaesthesia Research in the UK and in 2011 was awarded a Fellowship of the Royal College of Anaesthetists.
+I was awarded the Sir Humprey Davy medal by the Royal College of Anaesthetists in 2002 and in 2011 was awarded a Fellowship of the Royal College of Anaesthetists.
 In 2012 I was also awarded Fellowship of the Royal Society of Biology by election and an honorary Fellowship of the Faculty of Intensive Care Medicine in 2016.

-I review for a number of basic science, anaesthesia and was an Editor of the British Journal of Anaesthesia for 10 years.
-I am now a Director and Trustee of the charitcable arm of the journal.
-I sit on the Board of the National Institute of Academic Anaesthesia and am also President of the Anaesthetic Research Society.
-In addition I represent the British Journal of Anaesthesia on the Clinical Research Training Fellowhip panel of the Medical Research Council for joint funded awards.
+I review for a number of journals and was an Editor of the British Journal of Anaesthesia for 10 years.
+I am now a Director and Trustee of the charitable arm of the journal.
+I sit on the Board of the National Institute of Academic Anaesthesia and am President of the Anaesthetic Research Society.

 Mechanisms of the inflammatory and immune responses in the critically ill and their modulation as potential therapeutic approaches, notably using melatonin.
 Use of melatonin as a therapy in patients with chronic pain and investigation of the mechanisms of its effects.